roshbeng/opcua_fusion_cloud/README.md

 The **OPC-UA Fusion Cloud Portal** is a Django-based web application for cloyd manufacturing serving as the primary point of contact for customers.
 It provides a user-friendly interface for submitting manufacturing jobs.

 Data and files submitted through this portal are stored in **Google Firebase** (Firestore and Cloud Storage).
 This cloud backend is then accessed by the **[`opcua_fusion`](https://github.com/roshbeng/opcua_fusion.git)** system—an on-premise service that interfaces with manufacturing hardware via OPC UA.
-The `opcua_fusion` system processes quotes, runs jobs, and updates the status back to the cloud, which clients can view on their dashboard.
+The `opcua_fusion` application processes quotes, runs jobs, and updates the status back to the cloud, which clients can view on their dashboard.

 ## 📸 User Interface Preview